CloudyUnity/ScholsVault2025/Modules/Maths/Maths 2/Topics/Mod/Explanation.md

 Congruence/Residue Class:
 	A set of numbers congruent to each other modulo n
+	#bonus
+		Same as equivalence class when the relation is modulo (Maths 3)

 Least Residue:
 	Smallest positive member of a residue class